As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Crystals form inside a geode because of passing hydrothermal solutions or groundwater precipitation.
 When hydrothermal fluids enriched in elements necessary for crystal growth or groundwater reach the voids in the rocks, mineral starts to crystallize.

 Depending on the composition of the solution, different minerals will grow.
-If the solution brings silicates, the layers of chalcedony or jasper will inlay the geodes wall.
+If the solution brings silicates, the layers of chalcedony or jasper will inlay the geode wall.

-For example, silicon is essential for quartz and amethyst crystal formation, calcium and carbon are fundamental for calcite, while calcium together with sulfate is crucial for gypsum crystal growth.
+For example, silicon is essential for quartz and amethyst crystal formation, calcium and carbon are fundamental for calcite, and calcium and sulfate are crucial for gypsum crystal growth.

 Shifting in the chemical composition of the feeding solution will find its reflection in different colors of bands inside the geode.